vankessel/vankessel.github.io/blog/_posts/2019-06-22-disproving-quantum-immortality.md

   <li><span>{{ page.a2 }}</span></li>
 </ol>

 Under this assumption we can change the circumstances from a punishment to a reward.
-Instead imagine a doctor has information about your health.
+Instead of a gun, imagine a doctor has information about your health.
 If he tells you about it and you act on the information, you will certainly live a longer life.
 The doctor will only tell you about the information based the result of the quantum event.
 If the current assumptions are true, then you should always experience the reality in which the doctor tells you about your unknown ailment.

-There is a chance that the experiment will fail now because it will be run again in a tomorrow and succeed.
+There is a chance that the experiment will fail now because it will be run again tomorrow and succeed.
 Even though you have one less day to use the information, waiting that one day may have caused a [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect) where you use that information more effectively.
 To counteract this, you could repeat the experiment occasionally over a large enough period of time such that a lack of information would certainly affect your lifespan.
 This is rather inconvenient and uncertain.
 A slightly better way to ensure you get this information the first time is to only give yourself one chance.
 You can do this by vowing to only run the experiment once.

 <ol start="3">
   <li><span>{{ page.a3 }}</span></li>